Dndubussa/blinno-app/USER_GUIDE.md

 # BLINNO User Guide

-Welcome to BLINNO - the ultimate platform for Tanzanian creators, sellers, and service providers.
+Welcome to BLINNO - the ultimate platform for creators, sellers, and service providers worldwide.
 This guide will help you navigate and make the most of our platform.

 ## Table of Contents